-Similar operators are defined with respect to i + 1/2, j, j + 1/2, k, and k + 1/2.
-Following (2.11a) and (2.11d), the gradient of a variable q defined at q-point has its three components defined at q-q-and q-points while its Laplacien is defined at q-point.
+Similar operators are defined with respect to i+1/2, j, j+1/2, k, and k+1/2.
+Following (2.11a) and (2.11d), the gradient of a variable q defined at t-point has its three components defined at t-points while its Laplacien is defined at t-point.
+These operators have the following discrete forms in the curvilinear t-coordinate system: